 - Dive Through the Cenotes – If you’re a nature lover looking to escape the touristic traps on the beach scene, head into the jungle and find a Cenote oasis to swim in.
 Watch your worries melt away as you hike through nature’s best and relax in the ancient pools of high minerality that the Mayan’s used to find so healing.

-My recommendations are Cenote La Noria, Verde Lucero, Cenote Mojarras, and Cenote Selvatica.
-A popular favorite is the Verde Lucero, which even has a zipline into the falls!
+MY RECOMMENDATIONS: Cenote La Noria, Verde Lucero, Cenote Mojarras, Cenote Selvatica, and Verde Lucero, which even has a zipline into the falls!

 Many people believe this symbolizes heaven having 9 levels.
 It takes 2.5 hours from Cancun and is worth the trip to see how Mayans lived thousands of years ago.